saiqulhaq/rubyevents/docs/contributing.md

 rails runner scripts/extract_videos.rb
 ```

-At this point you have this structure
+At this point you have this structure:

 ```
 data/